Duawieh/CodingStyle/codingStyle_EN.md

 - Shader names should be named using a combination of uppercase English abbreviations and CamelCase notation.
 - Shader properties should use CamelCase notation and start with an underscore.
 - Custom functions should use CamelCase notation.
+- All custom variable names use the little camel nomenclature that does not begin with an underscore.

 ```shader
 Shader "MY_APP/MyCustomShader" {